bluedynamics/agx.sphinx/docs/source/start/eclipse.rst

 .. note:: Models created with Eclipse Indigo and the related version of Papyrus
-          will work with Eclipse Juno and the related Papyrus, so there is forward compatibility,
-          but there is no backward compatibility:
+          will work with Eclipse Juno and the related Papyrus, so there is **forward compatibility** (keep fingers crossed), but there is **no backward compatibility**:
-          models created with a more recent version cannot be used with the older version.
+          models created with a more recent version cannot be used with the older version, due to some changes in the underlying machinery.

 Unpack the downloaded ZIP or tarball to a location of your choice.
 Eclipse